History of Maharashtra: Chalukya and Rashtrakuta dynasties

-Yadav dynasty 12th-14th century
+Seuna (Yadava) dynasty

-The Yadavas of Devagiri dynasty at its peak ruled a kingdom stretching from the Tungabhadra to the Narmada rivers, including present-day Maharashtra, north Karnataka and parts of Madhya Pradesh.
-Its capital was at Devagiri (present-day Daulatabad in modern Maharashtra).
+At its peak, the Seuna (Yadava) dynasty (12th–14th century) ruled a kingdom stretching from the Tungabhadra River to the Narmada River, including present-day Maharashtra, North Karnataka, and parts of Madhya Pradesh.
+Its capital was at Devagiri (present-day Daulatabad in Maharashtra).
 The Yadavas initially ruled as feudatories of the Western Chalukyas.

-The founder of the Suena dynasty was Dridhaprahara, the son of Subahu.
-It is unclear where his capital was located; some argue that his capital was Shrinagara, while an early inscription suggests that Chandradityapura (modern Chandwad in the Nasik district) was the capital.
+The earliest historically attested ruler of the Seuna dynasty was Dridhaprahara, the son of Subahu, from 860 to 880 CE.
+It is unclear where his capital was located; some argue that it was Shrinagara, while an early inscription suggests it was Chandradityapura (modern Chandwad in the Nasik district).
 The name Seuna comes from Dridhaprahara's son, Seunachandra, who originally ruled a region called Seunadesha (present-day Khandesh).
 Bhillama II, a later ruler in the dynasty, assisted Tailapa II in his war with the Paramara king Vakpati Munja.
-Seunachandra II helped Vikramaditya VI in gaining his throne.
+Seunachandra II helped Vikramaditya VI gain his throne.

 Around the middle of the 12th century, as Chalukya power waned, the Yadavas declared independence.
 Their rule reached its peak under Singhana II.
-The Yadavas of Devagiri used Marathi as their court language.
-Sanskrit was used as a court language by earlier Yadava rulars.
-Simhana started using Marathi as official court Language.
-The Yadava capital Devagiri became a magnet for learned scholars in Marathi to showcase and find patronage for their skills.
+Sanskrit was used as a court language by earlier Yadava rulers, but starting with the ruler Simhana, Marathi became the official court language.
+The Yadava capital Devagiri became a magnet for learned scholars in Marathi to showcase their skills and find patronage.
 The origin and growth of Marathi literature is directly linked with the rise of the Yadava dynasty.

-According to scholars such as George Moraes, V. K. Rajwade, C. V. Vaidya, A.S.
+According to scholars such as George M. Moraes, V. K. Rajwade, C. V. Vaidya, A.S.
 Altekar, D. R. Bhandarkar, and J. Duncan M. Derrett, the Seuna rulers were of Maratha descent.
-Digambar Balkrishna Mokashi noted that the Yadava dynasty "seems to be the first true Maratha empire".

-Medieval and Early modern period (1206-1858 CE)
+Medieval and early modern period (1206–18th century CE)

 In the early 14th century, the Yadava dynasty, which ruled most of present-day Maharashtra, was overthrown by the Delhi Sultanate ruler Ala-ud-din Khalji.
-Later, Muhammad bin Tughluq conquered parts of the Deccan, and temporarily shifted his capital from Delhi to Daulatabad in Maharashtra.
+Later, Muhammad bin Tughluq conquered parts of the Deccan Plateau, and temporarily shifted his capital from Delhi to Daulatabad in Maharashtra.